system76/tech-docs/src/models/nebula19-1/assembly.md

 5. Place the motherboard into the chassis, aligning the motherboard's screw holes with the installed standoffs.
 6. Screw the motherboard into the standoffs using the M3 screws.

-## Installing the CPU shroud fans:
+## Installing the CPU duct fans:

-nebula19 ships with one 92mm fan (`BQ PUW2-9225-MR-PWM`) installed in the back of the CPU shroud.
-If you install a CPU cooler with its own 92mm fan, such as the optional Noctua `NH-U9S` cooler sold with nebula19 (which includes a Noctua `NF-A9 PWM` fan), then the CPU cooler's fan can be mounted in the front of the CPU shroud.
+nebula19 ships with one 92mm fan (`BQ PUW2-9225-MR-PWM`) installed in the back of the CPU duct.
+If you install a CPU cooler with its own 92mm fan, such as the optional Noctua `NH-U9S` cooler sold with nebula19 (which includes a Noctua `NF-A9 PWM` fan), then the CPU cooler's fan can be mounted in the front of the CPU duct.

 These instructions use the Noctua `NH-U9S` as an example.